 - iPhone 11 Pro/11 Pro Max: A13, 64/256/512GB storage models, wireless charging

-The Apple iPhone 11 Pro and 11 Pro Max arrive with an A13 chip under their hoods, offering a power boost compared to the iPhone XS and XS Max that have the A12 chip.
-All four models come in 64GB, 256GB and 512GB storage options and none of the devices have microSD for storage expansion.
+The Apple iPhone 11 Pro and 11 Pro Max have Apple's A13 chip under their hoods, offering a power boost compared to the iPhone XS and XS Max that have the A12 chip.
+All four models originally came in 64GB, 256GB and 512GB storage options when they launched and none of the devices have microSD for storage expansion.

 Apple Pay is on board all four devices, as you would expect, and all offer dual-SIM capabilities with nano-SIM and eSIM.
-All four models are also 4G capable but none offer 5G capabilities.
-You can read about the rumours for a 5G iPhone in our separate feature.
+All four models are also 4G capable but none offer 5G capabilities, like the iPhone 12 models.

 Both the iPhone 11 Pro models and the iPhone XS models offer wireless charging and support for fast charging.
 Only the iPhone 11 Pro models come with an 18W fast charger in the box though.

-The Apple iPhone XS and XS Max won't be available through Apple anymore - with the iPhone Pro and Pro Max taking their place - but you might find them cheaper elsewhere if you're considering these models over the new iPhones.
+The Apple iPhone XS and XS Max aren't available through Apple anymore - and neither are the iPhone 11 Pro and 11 Pro Max (though the standard iPhone 11 is) - but you might find them cheaper elsewhere if you're considering these models over the latest iPhone 12 models.

 The Apple iPhone 11 Pro and 11 Pro Max look similar to the iPhone XS and XS Max, at least from the front, but they offer big camera and processor upgrades, material upgrades, display and battery improvements and they trade 3D Touch for Haptic Touch.

-If you have an XS or XS Max, the upgrade to the respective Pro model will offer several improvements, especially in terms of camera, design finish and battery capacities, but you'll need to decide if these are enough to warrant the expense.
+If you have an XS or XS Max, the upgrade to the respective 11 Pro model will offer several improvements, especially in terms of camera, design finish and battery capacities, but you'll need to decide if these are enough to warrant the expense, and whether it might be worth stretching to buy the 12 Pro instead.

-If you're making a choice between the iPhone 11 Pro models or XS models, you'll save some cash buying last year's models, but you'll miss out on a couple of the new features offered by Apple - predominantly camera and battery.
+If you're making a choice between the iPhone 11 Pro models or XS models, you'll save some cash buying 2018's models, but you'll miss out on a couple of the features offered by the 2019 models - predominantly camera and battery.
 It just depends how important these features are to you and your wallet.